laboratoriorma3/circularseasframework/README.md

 * Extruder v1: Version made with a drill as extruder, controlled by Arduino.
 Extruder heater are made of nichrome thread.

 * Extruder v2: Version made with a custom machined extruder.
-Controlled by Arduino and code in repository on LaboratorioRMA3 project TFG-TFM.
+Controlled by Arduino and code in repository on LaboratorioRMA3.
 This prototype has several problems related to temperature control and motion.
 Stepper motor has low power to achieve the extrusion and K Thermocouples shows an unstable measurement.

 ### About this prototype